Baseten vs MLflow

 - What is this tool?

-- Baseten is a cloud platform for deploying and serving machine learning models.
+- Baseten is a cloud platform that enables data scientists and ML engineers to deploy and serve machine learning models easily.

 - How much does it cost?

-- Baseten offers a freemium model with free and paid plans.
+- Baseten offers a free tier with basic features and paid plans for additional usage and capabilities.

 - Does it have a free plan?

-- Yes, Baseten has a free plan for individuals.
+- Yes, Baseten provides a free plan suitable for individuals and small projects.

 - What integrations does it support?